AndreiMisiukevich/TouchEffect/README.md

 ## Samples
 The samples you can find here https://github.com/AndreiMisiukevich/TouchEffect/tree/master/TouchEffectSample

-**XAML:** use TouchView for achieving responisve UI (Changing background image or/and background color, Fading/Recovering)
+**XAML:** use TouchView for achieving responisve UI (Changing background image or/and background color or/and opacity or/and scale)

 ```xml
 ...